 Bart Starr is one of the most beloved figures in the history of the Green Bay Packers and also a Hall of Fame quarterback.
-Both a player and a coach for Packers, Bart Starr cards are very popular with collectors, especially his autographs and vintage options.
+Both a player and a coach for the Packers, Bart Starr cards are very popular with collectors, especially his autographs and vintage options.

-With the earliest Bart Starr card debuting in 1957, card collectors did not have to wait long.
+With the earliest Bart Starr card debuting in 1957, collectors had options pretty soon after his pro football career began.
 Following the rookie release, vintage cards for Starr were consistent until his retirement in 1971.
-Those are some of the most popular cards and offer a good mix of value and design along with options for almost any budget.
+These are some of the most popular cards he has.
+They offer a good mix of value and design along with choices for almost any budget.

 Top Bart Starr Football Cards

-Click on the images or listings to shop for cards on eBay.
+Click on the listings below to shop for specific cards on eBay.

-Although high grades are tough to find in 1958 Topps and overall card numbers are noticeably lower than 1957 Topps, the second card for Bart Starr is a much more affordable vintage option for collectors.
+Although high grades are tough to find in 1958 Topps Football and overall card numbers are noticeably lower than 1957 Topps, the second card for Bart Starr is much more affordable.
 The framed green border with an oval cutout makes for a distinctive look.
 Also, the card has an uncorrected error on the back.
-The Passing Record section for Starr mixes up his yearly and career stats.
+The "Passing Record" section for Starr mixes up his yearly and career stats.

 Although there are a good amount of signed cards for Bart Starr, the 2002 Topps Ring of Honor Autographs is another popular option for collectors.
 The Ring of Honor insert set celebrates each of the Super Bowl MVPs and is available in both Topps and Topps Chrome.
-The signed versions are found in 2002 Topps Football and there are two versions for Starr since he was the MVP in both Super Bowl I and Super Bowl II.
+The signed cards are found in 2002 Topps Football and there are two versions for Starr since he was the MVP in both Super Bowl I and Super Bowl II.